-Please join us for our 2017 service auction.
-NO theme this year because we are keeping it simple.
-Our evening will start with a happy hour at 4:30pm featuring appetizers, beer, wine, and soft drinks.
+Please join us for our 2018 service auction.
+Keeping with our 70th Anniversary saying: Open Minds, Loving Hearts, 70 Years Together will be our theme.
+Our evening will start with a happy hour at 4:00pm featuring appetizers, beer, wine, and soft drinks.
 Then enjoy our pot-luck meal – salad, main dish, side dish, and well as a vast selection of desserts.

 Pay attention to our newest category called “I Want What I Want”.
 This is a way for you to request a service that you want to be done at a flat rate that you will pay to the church.
 Then if someone agrees to perform the I Want What I Want service, the task is done for you and the church gets the funds.
 A win-win effort!

-During the entire evening be prepared to have simple fun.
+During the entire evening be prepared to have fun together.
 Fun bidding on the many offers at the auctions as you enjoy a most memorable evening.
 Be sure to experience it all – The Food, The Live Auction, The Silent Auction, The Signups, and I Wants What I Want.

-Now is the time to assess your talents and gifts.
 What could YOU offer at the auction?
 If you are planning a specific event, please set a date so people can plan.
 If the event is for a specific number of people, please tell us.
-All kinds of offerings and goods are appreciated.
-If you want someone to babysit or pet sit, or drive you to the airport, or help you with a house chore, submit your “I Want What I Want” service offer.
-Fill out the form online here to make your service auction offer.
+All kind of offerings and goods are appreciated.
+If you want someone to pet sit, or drive you to the airport, or help you with a house chore, submit your “I Want What I Want” service offer.
+Fill out the Service Auction Donation online form to make your service auction offer.

 To see a catalog that is updated periodically, please select one of the following: